 How do I know if I’m registered?

 You can check your voter registration status at any time to make sure it’s current and you’re eligible to vote.
-Voters have until the middle of September to update any registration information, as mail ballots start going out Oct.
+Ballots started being mailed out on Oct.
 5.

 What do I need to vote?